MikolajGasior/go-mod-tui/README.md

-# go-tui
+# go-mod-tui

-**This project is no longer maintained**
+##This project is not maintained

-Package `gasiordev/go-tui` is meant to simplify printing on terminal window by specifying boxes and adding static or dynamic content to it.
+Package `MikolajGasior/go-mod-tui` is meant to simplify printing on terminal window by specifying boxes and adding static or dynamic content to it.
 These boxes here are called panes and they are defined by vertical or horizontal split.
 Terminal window is main pane which can be split into another panes, and these